hudgelabs/ansible/README.md

 Installing Ansible: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 ## How to use?
--Run ConfigureRemotingForAnsible.ps1 on the target host -Add the host to your Ansible hosts file
+- Run ConfigureRemotingForAnsible.ps1 on the target host
+- Add the host to your Ansible hosts file
--Run the dotnet45-gitlab-runner.yaml playbook (or another playbook in the repo)
+- Run the dotnet45-gitlab-runner.yaml playbook (or another playbook in the repo)

 ## Contribute
 Pull requests are always welcome!